Running for vice president for academic affairs

 Below are excerpts from an interview with The Western Front.

-Why do you want to run for AS?
+What made you want to run for the AS?

 Note: Universal account log in required.